 If green's the theme, build a gradient from top to bottom: a sage-toned blouse, olive pants, and a pair of deep green sandals or sneakers.
 To go grayscale, combine a silver dress with black tights and a white hairband.
 Then, incorporate similar shades in both outfits.

 There’s nothing more festive, fun, and joyous than seeing your little ones in matching outfits, and it should be a process that you enjoy, too.

 At RuffleButts, we open up a whole world of clothing coordination for family members, friends, and pets alike.
-With our quality toddler and baby dresses, rompers, toddler boys pajamas and girls pajamas, and more, you can find a style to go with nearly anything imaginable.
+With our quality toddler and baby dresses, rompers, matching brother outfits, toddler boys pajamas and girls pajamas, and more, you can find a style to go with nearly anything imaginable.